samuelfneumann/Construct.jl/README.md

 ## Layout of (TOML) Configuration Files

-Each configuration file is treats as a *Call Tree*, which denotes function calls with their arguments.
+Each configuration file is treated as a *Call Tree*, which denotes function calls with their arguments.
 The tree should have a single root node, which determines which object is created.
 This is the first layer `[1]` in the configuration file above, and results in the creation of a `Flux.Chain`.
 In